US Fulbright Logo

 Optional

-Community engagement will be possible although local offer might there be limited.
-Grantees may volunteer at school afternoon activities, create their own extra-curricular activities and events, and/or engage in volunteer work with community-based organizations if present on the territory.
+Community engagement will be possible although local offers might be limited.
+Grantees may volunteer at school afternoon activities, create their extra-curricular activities and events, and/or engage in volunteer work with community-based organizations if present on the territory.

-ETAs may also enroll in academic courses each semester, if the regional assignment permits such activity, or engage in independent research related to their fields of study provided that their place of affiliation is located not far from a university.
+ETAs may also enroll in academic courses, if the regional assignment permits such activity, or engage in independent research related to their fields of study provided that their place of affiliation is located not far from a university.

 These activities, combined with the Teaching Assistant responsibilities, will comprise a full-time program.